somedatapacket/docs.humio.com/content/glossary/_index.md

 You can configure Humio to run either with or without user authentication.
 If user authentication is disabled, then everyone with access to the site can access everything.

-When you run Humio with authentication enabled, each Data Space has its own set of users.
+When you run Humio with authentication enabled, each Repository has its own set of users.
 Humio identifies users by their email address.
-It validates each email address using an OAuth identity provider - either Google or Github.
+It validates each email address using an OAuth identity provider - either Google, Github, or Bitbucket.
+Humio can also check usernames and password using your local LDAP service.

 There are three levels of users: 'normal', 'administrator', and 'root':

-* Normal users can only access and query data.<!-- GRW: this is just an educated guess :) -->
+* Normal users can only access and query data, including managing dashboards an dsaved queries
-* Administrators can also add and remove other users to a Data Space and make them administrators of the Data Space.
+* Administrators can also add and remove other users to a Repository and make them administrators of the Repository.
-* 'Root' users can add Data Spaces and create new root users.
+* 'Root' users can add Repositories and create new root users.

-  There is a default root user called 'developer'.
-You can use this user to create more root users.
-You can only connect to Humio with this user when you access it from the machine that hosts Humio.

-  You can only create 'root' users through the HTTP User API.
+  You can create your initial users with 'Root' acces through the HTTP API.
+See [how to gain root access using root access token](/operation/installation/authentication/#root-token)

-You can manage Users and their rights using the 'Data Space' web page in Humio.
+You can manage Users and their rights using the 'Repository' web page in Humio.
+Root users (apart from the initial one) can get added through the 'Administration' page when you are logged in as a root user.

 {{% notice note %}}
-You can add the same user ID to more than one Data Space.
+You can add the same user ID to more than one Repository.
 {{% /notice %}}